-When you’re ready to move, figuring out what to do with your house can be a big decision.
-Should you sell it and use the money for your next adventure, or keep it as a rental to build long-term wealth?
+When you’re ready to move within or out of Chicago, deciding what to do with your home can be a significant decision.
+Should you sell your home and use the money for your next adventure, or keep it as a rental to build long-term wealth in the Chicago real estate market?

 Let’s walk through some key questions to help you make the best decision for your situation.